gushakov/spring-data-fcrepo4/README.md

 }
 ```

-A datastream type must be annotated with `Datastream` annotation optionally specifying the name and the mimetype of the
-datastream.
-The `InputStream` property providing the actual content of the datastream must be annotated with `DsContent`
+A datastream property must be annotated with `Datastream` annotation.
+The `java.io.InputStream` property providing the actual binary content of the datastream must be annotated with `Binary`
 annotation.
 The datastreams will be persisted as direct children of their parent `FedoraObject` bean, using the name specified with `Datastream`
 annotation or the name of the datastream property (by default) as a the path suffix.